 Sinus Infections, Sinusitus

-Sinus infections are, unfortunately, a very common illness.
-Many things can trigger a sinus infection, from flying to stress to pregnancy to humidity, and they can affect anyone regardless of health, age, or gender.
-Sporadic and short sinus infections may be a regular part of anyone’s life, but recurring and/or long sinus infections may be a sign of chronic sinusitis, a more severe condition that requires surgical treatment.
+Sporadic and short sinus infections may be a regular part of anyone’s life, particularly here in Texas, but recurring, long-running, and/or untreated sinus infections may indicate chronic sinusitis, a more severe condition that sometimes requires surgical intervention.

-How can you tell if your sinus infections are normal or a sign of something worse?
-It all comes down to their length.
+How can you tell if your sinus infections are normal or a signifier of something worse?
+The ultimate answer to what constitutes sinusitis vs. sinus infection all comes down to the length of the illness.

 How long do sinus infections last?